contexttesting/fork/documentary/1-API/index.md

 %TYPEDEF types/index.xml%

 _For example, to test the fork with the next code:_
-%EXAMPLE: example/fork.js%
+%EXAMPLE: example/fork%

 _The ContextTesting/Fork can be used:_
-%EXAMPLE: example/example.js, ../src => @zoroaster/fork%
+%EXAMPLE: example, ../src => @zoroaster/fork%
-%FORK-js example example/example%
+%FORK-js example%

 %~%